danog/MadelineProtoDocs/docs/API_docs/methods/contacts.acceptContact.md

 ---
 title: "contacts.acceptContact"
-description: "If the [peer settings](../constructors/peerSettings.html) of a new user allow us to add him as contact, add that user as contact"
+description: "If the [peer settings](../constructors/peerSettings.html) of a new user allow us to add them as contact, add that user as contact"
 grand_parent: "Telegram RPC API"
 parent: "Methods"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png